Dcamy/ADAPTiQ/README.md

 That will restore all tracked files to how they looked **2 hours ago**.

-Want to protect certain files?
+Want to protect additional files? ('.git' and '.env' are always preserved)

 ```bash
 bml jump-back 3h --keep .git .env